warlicdev/warlicdev/README.md

 <div align="center">

 ## What's up?
-Warlic is my name, and that's all you need to know.
+Name's Warlic, and that's all you need to know.

 </div>